tmattio/js-bindings/README.md

 - What's with all the `t_n`?
 Almost all of them are equal to `t` and have the same arity.
 - Do not add a labeled argument if there's only one argument, or when all of the other arguments are optional
 - `int` is probably a better default for `number`.
 Otherwise every accessors is generated with a `float`
+- Sometimes, there are multiple definitions with the same name in a file. `ts2ocaml` should merge them.
+This would probably help to create bindings spanning multiple files or projects (e.g. es2015 adding functions to string)
+- Use include module type of ... instead of the `cast` functions
 - Error when generating from `node/globals.d.ts`

     ```